routegy/routegy-docs/app/docs/how-to/receive-slack-notifications.md

 <CaptionedImage
   src="/images/actions/personal-office-coffee-machine-slack.png"
-  alt="Image of a Slack message cfreated by an interaction with a Routegy app named 'Coffee machine' using the Slack action and associated template defined earlier in this tutorial" width="90%"
+  alt="A Slack message cfreated by an interaction with a Routegy app named 'Coffee machine' using the Slack action and associated template defined earlier in this tutorial" width="90%"
 />